mickaelyoshua/rust-study/README.md

 }
 ```

-It is also possible to access tuple values by indexing:
+It is also possible to access tuple values by indexing with a '.':
 ```rust
 fn main() {
     let x: (i32, f64, u8) = (500, 6.4, 1);